 This command invokes a standard Mac OS browser, allowing you to open QuickTime movies.
 Movies open into a separate window and can be locked to the EDL from the EDL Master button.

 8.2.13 Close Movie...

+Tille commune crosses the movie will acw.
 This command closes the movie window.

 8.2.14 Close Window